2024 Solar Incentives Guide for Fort Washington, MD - Tax Credits & Rebates

 Federal Solar Incentives

-The ITC initially applied to 30% of the cost of installing a solar system, and has fluctuated slightly over the last few years between 26-30%.
+The ITC originally covered 30% of the total cost of solar panel installation, and has fluctuated slightly over the years between 26-30%.
 The percentage you qualify for will depend on when your solar system was installed.
-The cost of installation includes the panels themselves as well as the cost of equipment, accessories and labor.
+The total cost of installation includes the panels themselves as well as the cost of labor, accessories and equipment.
 There is no maximum claim amount.
-The ITC can be applied to solar systems installed after January 1, 2006, on your primary or secondary residence.
-The residence must be owned by you and in the United States.
+The ITC applies to solar panels installed after January 1, 2006, on your primary or secondary residence.
+The residence must be in the United States and owned by you.

 Click here to learn more about the new Inflation Reduction Act.
-Your local Fort Washington solar panel company is the best resource for answering your questions regarding the new Clean Energy Credit and how it may apply to you.
+To understand how the new Clean Energy Credit might apply to you, talk to your local Fort Washington solar installers.

 State & Local Solar Incentives